Bash For Loop Guide and Examples

 then

-continue #Continue with the next iteration of I and skip statement 3
+#Continue with the next iteration of i and skip the statement

 fi